PriyankaShivakumar/xsc-cap/README.md

 ## Where to Start
 We have successfully migrated the HCO_DEMOCONTENT sample delivery unit using the SAP HANA Application Migration Assistant.
 The path followed for this Migration involves the below steps:

-- Install and Configure the SAP Cloud Connector.
+1. Install and Configure the SAP Cloud Connector.
-- Setup an SAP BTP Destination to connect to the source system.
+2. Setup an SAP BTP Destination to connect to the source system.
-- Create a SAP Business Application Studio Devspace with the SAP HANA Application Migration Assistant Extension installed.
+3. Create a SAP Business Application Studio Devspace with the SAP HANA Application Migration Assistant Extension installed.
-- Migrate using SAP HANA Application Migration Assistant.
+4. Migrate using the SAP HANA Application Migration Assistant.
-- Post Migration Changes.
+5. Post Migration Changes.
-- Deployment of the Migrated database artifacts.
+6. Deployment of the Migrated database artifacts.

 #### **Note:**
 #### 1. SAP HANA Application Migration Assistant covers only the migration of the database artifacts from SAP Hana on-premise to SAP Hana Cloud.